bertofurth/Seagate-Central-Toolchain/README.md

 Since this is the case, the "build" configure script parameter needs to be manually specified for GLIBC.
-This can be done by uncommenting the following variable in the maketoolchain.sh script.
+This can be done by uncommenting the following variable in the maketoolchain.sh script or setting it on the command line.

     BUILD_PLATFORM_STRING=--build=arm-linux-gnu